nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 // bound it to the local variable `foo`.

 let bar = foo;
-// Now we've handled ownership of the object to the variable `bar`.
+// Now we've handed ownership of the object to the variable `bar`.
 // `foo` can't be accessed further, because it has no binding now.
 {% endhighlight %}